 - It’s an easy 30 minute meal that you can prepare in bulk to feed yourself and your family for the week!
 It’s just as quick (but not quite as hands-off) as our Instant Pot Hawaiian chicken recipe.

-- It’s anything but boring!
-The mouthwatering combination of salty, sweet, and savory flavors keeps each bite interesting — you’ll never get bored of this Teriyaki chicken pineapple bowl recipe!
+The mouthwatering combination of salty, sweet, and savory flavors keeps each bite interesting — you’ll never get bored of these pineapple chicken bowls! - An all-in-one meal.

-- An all-in-one meal.
 With protein, veggies, and carbs all in one bowl, there’s no need for extra sides.
 Not to mention, there are less dishes to wash!

 Ingredient Notes and Substitutions

-Don’t use pre-cooked bacon — you will want to make use of the bacon fat!
-Turkey bacon is a decent substitute – just be aware that turkey bacon is higher in sodium than pork bacon. - Sesame Seed Oil – This ingredient adds an appetizing aroma.
-Olive, grapeseed, and avocado oil are all good substitutes.
+- Bacon: Don’t use pre-cooked bacon — you will want to make use of the bacon fat!
+Turkey bacon is a decent substitute – just be aware that turkey bacon is higher in sodium than pork bacon.

-- Chicken Tenderloins – Any boneless skinless pieces of chicken or turkey will work as a substitute.
+- Chicken tenderloins: Any boneless skinless pieces of chicken or turkey will work as a substitute.

-- White Rice – Whole grain brown rice is a heartier option, and it makes this Hawaiian chicken recipe healthier!
+- White rice: Whole grain brown rice is a heartier option, and it makes this Hawaiian chicken recipe healthier!

-- Teriyaki Glaze – Add a bit of hot sauce to give your pineapple bowl some heat!
+- Teriyaki glaze: Add a bit of hot sauce to give your pineapple bowl some heat!
 Sriracha is our favorite, but any hot sauce works.

 - Seasonal vegetables have the best flavor.
 Zucchini, carrots, mushrooms, squash, and broccoli are good options for this Blackstone griddle recipe, because they hold their flavor and shape well.